Goth subculture: Books and magazines

 The 2002 release 21st Century Goth by Mick Mercer, an author, noted music journalist and leading historian of gothic rock, explored the modern state of the goth scene around the world, including South America, Japan, and mainland Asia.
 His previous 1997 release, Hex Files: The Goth Bible, similarly took an international look at the subculture.

 In the US, Propaganda was a gothic subculture magazine founded in 1982.
 In Italy, Ver Sacrum covers the Italian goth scene, including fashion, sexuality, music, art and literature.
 Some magazines, such as the now-defunct Dark Realms and Goth Is Dead included goth fiction and poetry.
 Other magazines cover fashion (e.g., Gothic Beauty); music (e.g., Severance) or culture and lifestyle (e.g., Althaus e-zine).

 On 31 October 2011, ECW Press published the Encyclopedia Gothica written by author and poet Liisa Ladouceur with illustrations done by Gary Pullin.
 This non-fiction book describes over 600 words and phrases relevant to Goth subculture.

 Brian Craddock's 2017 novel Eucalyptus Goth charts a year in the life of a household of 20-somethings in Brisbane, Australia.
 The central characters are deeply entrenched in the local gothic subculture, with the book exploring themes relevant to the characters, notably unemployment, mental health, politics, and relationships.

 Graphic art

 Visual contemporary graphic artists with this aesthetic include Gerald Brom, Dave McKean, and Trevor Brown as well as illustrators Edward Gorey, Charles Addams, Lorin Morgan-Richards, and James O'Barr.
 The artwork of Polish surrealist painter Zdzisław Beksiński is often described as gothic.
 British artist Anne Sudworth published a book on gothic art in 2007.

 Events

 There are large annual goth-themed festivals in Germany, including Wave-Gotik-Treffen in Leipzig and M'era Luna in Hildesheim), both annually attracting tens of thousands of people.
 Castle Party is the biggest goth festival in Poland.

-Interior design

-In the 1980s, goths decorated their walls and ceilings with black fabrics and accessories like rosaries, crosses and plastic roses.
-Black furniture and cemetery-related objects such as candlesticks, death lanterns and skulls were also part of their interior design.
-In the 1990s, the interior design approach of the 1980s was replaced by a less macabre style.